GabPhoenix/ProjetoLPG/Readme.md

 * foreground : change the text color.

-* activebacground : change the text color when the user click on the element.
+* activeforeground : change the text color when the user click on the element.

 * relief : change the border type.